 - Hand-eye coordination for those tough catches

-It’s a delicate balance between power and finesse.
+The delicate balance between power and finesse is crucial.
 The best tight ends make it look easy, but trust us, it’s anything but.

 The Future of the Tight End Position: What’s Next?